How to use a performance appraisal in Singapore

-This helps to engage your staff to assess where they are and where they are going.
-Having a pre-established set of KPIs will serve as a guide on what you and the business value in their staff.
-Often, KPIs are either related to individual or company goals, or upcoming special projects.
+This helps to engage your staff to assess where they are and where they are going based on a pre-established set of KPIs outlining what you and the business value in their staff.

 Having a rating system may also provide an objective way to assess members of the team and compare performance.
 This can be critical when bonuses are tied to performance review results.